 I then like to apply a strip of silver prism tape (available in tackle stores) to the sides of the jig.
 This will catch the light and reflect all the colours of the rainbow in a shimmering effect that is incredibly “fish-like” in appearance.

 Finally, a quick spray with clear Plasti-Kote lacquer (number 307) will fix the prism tape in place, and make the jig’s paint finish more resilient and less prone to chipping.

-All that remains is to attach your hooks with the aid of a stainless steel split-ring.
+All that remains is to attach your hooks with the aid of a stainless steel split ring.
 An easier, and cheaper, option is to use double hooks.
-These can be attached to the bottom eyelet on the jig by simply sliding them on without the need of a split ring.
+These can be attached to the bottom eyelet on the jig by simply sliding them on without the need for a split ring.

 The finished cost of a completed 200-gram jig, minus the double hook, would be under fifty cents.

 New Video – How to Make Surfcasting Sinkers: